Supporting existing kiritaki (clients) through the transition

 - When kiritaki transition to the Sensitive Claims Service, the lead service provider will receive an email prompt from ACC to start the new outcome measures.
 After this, collection of outcome measures will follow the schedule outlined in the Operational Guidelines.

-From 1 December and during the transition period, the administration and management fee under the Sensitive Claims Service contract can be invoiced for when:
+During the transition period, the administration and management fee under the Sensitive Claims Service contract can be invoiced for when:

-- new kiritaki (who have never received services under either the ISSC or new Sensitive Claims Service); engage in the Sensitive Claims Service after 1 December 2024
+- new kiritaki (who have never received services under either the ISSC or new Sensitive Claims Service) engage in the Sensitive Claims Service after 1 December 2024

 - kiritaki move to a new supplier under the Sensitive Claims Service, or